 As currently contemplated, CommIT supports federated authentication and related identity management services through the CommIT Identity Provider, which will be part of the InCommon Federation.
-Organizational Participants will no longer need to support authentication service for CommIT accounts.
+Organizational (Corporate and Non-profit) Participants will no longer need to support authentication service for CommIT accounts.
 For participants who wish to maintain local credentials, mechanism to enable optional account linking from CommIT accounts to local accounts would be in place.